Dry8r3aD/TodayILearned/C/variables-and-initializing-in-c.md

 So my conclusion is that the variable initialization is done by the compiler(gcc), but it varys by the version of the compiler.
 **BUT, I doubt that initializing a variable before using is a very important thing to remember when writing a code (At least in C)...
 Let's be independent from the specific compiler.**

+## Special Thank You
+Special thank you to @kssim, who helped me on the testing on various environments and letting me know the typo :)